Is Beans Safe for Diabetics?

 Types of Beans

-There are wide varieties of beans available these days.
+There are many varieties of beans available these days.
 Various types are more known and common in various areas of the world.
 Below are a few examples:

 Chickpeas or Bengal Gram

 Chickpeas are an unbeatably healthy food choice.
-According to the NIH, they aid in keeping the blood glucose levels steady and regulating diabetes.
+They aid in keeping the blood glucose levels steady and regulate diabetes.
 Chickpeas contain very low GI scores and are great snacking alternatives.

 Boiled or roasted chickpeas are delicious and healthy alternatives.
-They provide a lot of fiber content and, therefore, are considered healthy beans for diabetics.
+They provide a lot of fiber content too.
 Moreover, people use chickpea flour as an alternative to other flour types due to its several health benefits.
 On top of this, chickpeas are also great for weight management.

 Black Beans

 Black rajma beans are also known as turtle beans.
-As per a USDA Agricultural Service Study, black beans are among the healthiest options for a person with high blood sugar.
-These beans for diabetic patient pack several good nutrients such as folate, fiber, potassium, and too much protein.
+They are among the healthiest options for a person with high blood sugar.
+These beans pack several good nutrients such as folate, fiber, potassium, and too much protein.

-A one-third cup serving of black beans contains roughly 75 calories.
+One-third cup serving of black beans contains roughly 75 calories.
 And, it is a fair quantity to add to a person’s meal plan.
 Moreover, black beans work well for managing cholesterol levels.
-They aid in decreasing the levels of bad cholesterol in the body.
+They aid to decrease the levels of bad cholesterol in the body.

 Also Read: Symptoms of Diabetes